Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Analyses

 \section{Analyses}

-In the following theorem, we establish the unlearning and performance guarantees for our algorithm on nonconvex functions.
-For nonconvex functions, gradient descent might converge to local minima or saddle points, so we measure the performance by the average of the gradient norm over iterates.
-In differential privacy, gradient norm is a common performance metric for algorithms on nonconvex functions.
+\textbf{The proofs of all theoretical results can be found in Appendix \ref{sec:allproofs}.} In the following theorem, we establish the unlearning and performance guarantees for our algorithm on nonconvex functions.
+For nonconvex functions, gradient descent might converge to local minima or saddle points, so we measure the performance by the average of the gradient norm over iterates, a common DP performance metric for algorithms on nonconvex functions.